anslemhuncho/Crowd-Epidemiology-/README.md

 chmod 755 runsweep1.sh<br/>
 chmod 755 runsweep2.sh

-In the Jupyter notebook aggregated-network-analysis.ipynb the degree distributions are extracted from the contact sequences (stored in the C++ output files) (Figure 4 in manuscript).
+In the Jupyter notebook aggregated-network-analysis.ipynb the degree distributions are extracted from the contact sequences (stored in the C++ output files) (Figure 4 in manuscript).<br/>
 The contact duration and weight distributions (Figure 5 in manuscript) are extracted from the same contact sequences.

 ## Transmission over the network